LJungang/Awesome-Omni-Large-Models-and-Datasets/README.md

 ## The Landscape of Video Reasoning: Tasks, Paradigms and Benchmarks— An Open-Source Survey

 ## Overview
 This Awesome list systematically curates and tracks the latest progress in **Video Reasoning**, covering diverse modalities, tasks, and modeling paradigms.
 Rather than focusing on a single line of research, we organize the landscape from multiple complementary perspectives.
-Following the emerging taxonomy of the field, current works are grouped into three major paradigms:
+Following the emerging taxonomy of the field, current works are grouped into four major paradigms:

 - 🗒️ **CoT-based Video Reasoning** — language-centric, chain-of-thought reasoning with Video-LMMs
 - 🕹️ **CoF-based Video Reasoning** — vision-centric reasoning grounded in world models or video generation
 - 🌈 **Interleaved Video Reasoning** — unified models that integrate multimodal interaction and iterative inference
+- 🔁 **Streaming Video Reasoning** — continuous, low-latency reasoning over long or unbounded video streams with online perception and incremental state updates.

 We additionally maintain a dedicated **Benchmark** section that summarizes datasets, evaluation settings, and standardized tasks to support fair comparison across paradigms.

 This repository aims to provide a structured, up-to-date, and open-source overview of the evolving landscape of video reasoning.